charrismatic/chrome-better-bookmarks/README.md

 # chrome-better-bookmarks
-Proof of concept for better bookmarks experience in Google Chrome
+Proof of concept chrome extension for better bookmarks experience in Google Chrome

 ## Features
 - Datatables.js for fast sort and filtering